shaloo/docs.arcana/docs/faq/faq-auth.md

       No.

-      With passkeys, the user's biometric information, secrets, or private keys are never revealed to the website or the app where user is trying to sign in.
+      With [[concept-auth-passkeys|passkeys]], the user's biometric information, secrets, or private keys are never revealed to the website or the app where user is trying to sign in.
 User digital credentials do not leave the user's personal device.
 Also, the passkey protocols are carefully designed so that no information shared with sites can be used as a tracking vector.

       [See FIDO standard](https://fidoalliance.org/how-fido-works/), [Apple Passkeys security](https://support.apple.com/en-in/102195), [Microsoft Passkey Support](https://support.microsoft.com/en-us/account-billing/signing-in-with-a-passkey-09a49a86-ca47-406c-8acc-ed0e3c852c6d), [Google Passkey Security](https://developers.google.com/identity/passkeys/faq) for details.